ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 chain of custody history may be collected by a cloud service or similar capability that the supply chain and owner agree to use.

+{{I-D.fedorkow-rats-network-device-attestation}} section 1.2 refers to this
+as "Provable Device Identity", and section 2.3 details the parties.

 # Technology users for RATS